obsidian-tasks-group/obsidian-tasks/docs/Support and Help/Report a Bug.md

 >           - The task contains `⏳ 2023-01-13`
 > 8. Repeat the editing steps above in **Live Preview** mode
 >     - The same thing happens: the edited date is not applied to the task line

-### Give us text to copy

-It's crucial that we receive a **text representation** of your files in order to be able to investigate issues.
-Trying to reproduce an issue based on a description or screenshot is time-intensive and error-prone, especially since there exists a plethora of themes and CSS-snippets which change how your tasks and checkboxes look.

 ---